What Really Matters in Internal Communications

 4. Content needs to be both fast and high quality.

 Overall, the conversations I was able to take part in at the ALI Conference were inspiring.
 It’s amazing that companies are connecting the end result of customer happiness with employee happiness.
 And that we have a unique opportunity to permanently evolve the employer-employee relationship.
-Steve Crescenzo of Crescenzo Communications painted a heroic picture of the Internal Communicator as one who ‘Fights the Good Fight’.
+Steve Crescenzo painted a heroic picture of the Internal Communicator as one who ‘Fights the Good Fight’.
 And he urged communicators to produce content that is most important to the employee rather than the corporation.
 This means we need to empower our clients to be strategic, creative, results-driven, and impactful in content creation.
 This way, we’ll get to help communicators wherever we can, but we can literally improve the lives of the 2.7 billion deskless employees.

 Comments are closed.